ellisonbg/py4science/book/getting_started.rst

     person0 = dict(name='Bill', age=12, weight=65.0)

-You can index a dictionary with the key name to read or write the value assigned to that key.
+You can index into a dictionary with the key name to read or write the value assigned to that key.

 .. ipython::